 Provides Deep Moisturization

-Avocado oil can penetrate into the second layer of the skin (dermis) and provide deep moisturizing with its oleic acid and phytosterols.
+Avocado Carrier oil can penetrate into the second layer of the skin (dermis) and provide deep moisturizing with its oleic acid and phytosterols.
 People who have a dry and sensitive skin type are usually advised to use oils rich in oleic acid.
 The lecithin in avocado oil helps boost collagen, and the pro-vitamin A carotenoids lutein and zeaxanthin enhance the skin’s natural antioxidant store.

 This makes avocado oil an ideal night cream that aids in the skin repair process.
 Unlike most night creams, it contains the antioxidant vitamin E, which is essential to undo the ill effects of the UV rays you encounter through the day.
 The skin-damaging effects of the sun can continue long after you have been exposed.